ajrofe12/hospital-database-project/README.md

 The Emergency Transportation System database:

-- Centralizes all information about drivers, EMTs, hospitals, vehicles, patients, and locations
+- Centralizes information about drivers, EMTs, hospitals, vehicles, patients, and locations
-- Supports the assignment of a driver, EMT, ambulance, and hospital when a 911 call is logged
+- Supports assignment of a driver, EMT, ambulance, and hospital when a 911 call is logged
 - Tracks patient pickup and delivery times
-- Links each patient to the doctor assigned to their case
+- Links each patient to an assigned doctor
 - Helps hospital administrators monitor efficiency and resource usage
-- Facilitates quick access to medical records and status
+- Facilitates quick access to emergency medical records

-This design enhances emergency care coordination and streamlines communication between all users in the system.
+This design enhances emergency care coordination and streamlines communication between all operational users.

 ---

 ## Users

-The primary end users are hospital staff and administrators, who rely on the system to:
+The primary end-users are hospital staff and administrators, who rely on the system to:

 - Track patient movement from pickup to delivery
 - View assigned drivers, EMTs, vehicles, hospitals, and doctors